+Appendix 3

-Appendix 3 - Example of a Red Card
+Example of a Red Card:

-RED CARD
+RED CARD KS1

-KS1

-•••

 Hitting an adult with intent to harm them.
 Purposefully physically harming another child and badly injuring them.

-Appendix 4 - Rewards Available at St Mary's RC Primary School
+Appendix 4 Rewards Available at St Mary's RC Primary School:

-Reward?
-What and who for?
-Recorded where?
-Prize?
-When?
-Dojo points Following class rules.
+Reward What and who for Recorded where Prize When Dojo points Following class rules.
 On the computer.
 Treats rewarded by class teacher.
 Fridays.
 Hot Chocolate Friday For going 'above and beyond'.
 Teachers keep a log for the year.
 Hot chocolate and a certificate with the Head Teacher.
 Fridays Learning Behaviour awards One award per learning behaviour (there are 8).
 Teachers keep a log for the year.
 Certificate awarded in assembly.
 Last Friday of each half term.
 Mathletics certificates For achieving the most points.
 Mr Shoubber keeps a log.
 Certificate Last Friday of each half term and as and when (delivered to class.)
-Pen licences Awarded when handwriting is fluent and cursive.
+Pen licences Awarded when pupils have persevered and handwriting is fluent and cursive.
 Teachers keep a log for the year.
 Pen and pen licence card.
 As and when throughout the year.
 144 badge Awarded when pupils achieve 3 consecutive successful test /check scores.
 Mr Shoubber keeps a log.
 144 badge As and when throughout the year.
+Golden Table One child per class-for good choices during lunch times.
+Mrs Cadden keeps a log.
+Golden ticket invite received and sit at golden table for lunch.
+Every Monday.

-\Other Rewards may be introduced during the year.
+^{}Other Rewards may be introduced during the year.